-Jessica was born and raised in Chicago's windy city to quite certainly, the most awesome of parents.
-Her folks also had the flair for the arts and, thus, singing, playing the piano and many a stage performance was the norm in her playful little brood.
-She even scored herself a best friend 3 years into this life with the gift of an amazing younger brother.
-And it is this wonderful family, who rock-climbed and camped, that taught her that following your dreams was not only possible and an extraordinarily doable endeavor, but was most certainly a necessity to one's spirit in feeling inspired.
+Jessica was born and raised in Chicago's windy city to (quite certainly) the most awesome of parents.
+Her folks had the flair for the arts and, thus, singing, playing the piano and many a stage performance was the norm in her playful little brood.
+She scored herself a best friend 3 years into this life with the gift of a younger brother, and it is this wonderful family - who rock-climbed and camped - that taught her how following your dreams was not only possible, but was most certainly an inspired necessity.

-She graduated from USC's Acting Program having been honored to play such leading roles as Anna in Paula Vogel's critically acclaimed play about a school teacher losing her brother to HIV in The Baltimore Waltz ; as well as the title role of Dolores in Edward Allan Baker's play about a woman who's search for love within too many battered relationships leaves her black-eyed and desperate, who finally finds relief in her sister's abode in Dolores.
-And it was in these formative years, she found the thrill of honoring both comedy and drama, for one couldn't happen without the other.
-And then began her study of Meisner.
+She graduated from USC's Acting Program having been honored to play such leading roles as "Anna" in Paula Vogel's critically acclaimed play about a school teacher losing her brother to HIV in The Baltimore Waltz ; as well as playing the title role of "Dolores" in Edward Allan Baker's play about a woman who's search for love within too many battered relationships leaves her black-eyed and desperate, finally finding relief in her sister's abode in Dolores.
+And it was in these formative years, she found the thrill of honoring both comedy and drama (for one couldn't happen without the other) and then began her study of Meisner.

 Fresh out of college, she began working LA's theater scene earning a Los Angeles ADA (Artistic Director Award) nomination for Best Actress in an LA Comedy for a lead role she originated in Peter Fox's God Knows (later to be penned Acts of God).
 And parallel to her theater ventures were roles in television and film credits such as Showtime's Masters of Sex opposite Lizzy Caplan, The Middle, Help Me Help You opposite Ted Danson and Jane Kaczmarek ,Still Standing and many others; she's also had the honor of studying under the tutelage of Risa Bramon Garcia at BGB Studios in her invitation only class.